amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 72.md

 If the God King is in a good mood after the conclusion of his quest, he works with the party and can share up to 10,000 soldiers.
 ## [[Valdens]]
-The arcane assembly is slightly reluctant to hear the
+The arcane assembly is slightly reluctant to hear the party out at first, since they are majority martial characters.
+However, they do hear out the party, especially if the Harmonia seal is presented.
+The party undergoes a hearing led by Calmar Phym, the Octarch of Divination.

+Octarchs:
+Calmar Phym - Divination
+Hal Venner - Evocation
+Katherine